narenvivek/docker-acr-aks/README.md

 Pull the image using the Dockerfile below.
 This is just a plain-vanilla Node.js image

 ### Pull: Dockerfile

+Cut-and-paste following text into a `Dockerfile`.
+The actual pull will happen during `docker build`.

 ```
 FROM node:10-alpine
 RUN mkdir -p /home/node/app/node_modules && chown -R node:node /home/node/app